Shakthivelms8/dp-420-cosmos-db-dev/instructions/10-sdk-pagination.md

+# Module 5 - Execute queries in Azure Cosmos DB SQL API

 ## Lab 2 : Paginate cross-product query results with the Azure Cosmos DB SQL API SDK

 Azure Cosmos DB queries will typically have multiple pages of results.
 Pagination is done automatically server-side when Azure Cosmos DB cannot return all query results in one single execution.
 In many applications, you will want to write code using the SDK to process your query results in batches in a performant manner.

 In this lab, you'll create a feed iterator that can be used in a loop to iterate over your entire result set.

-## Prepare your development environment
+### Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.